flhofer/docker_tutorial/#3_Beyond/README.md

       - HelloWorld.class
 ```

-In this configuration we have two stages for our automation pipeline, build abd test. each of the stages the defines the executiona and the expected artifacts.
+In this configuration we have two stages for our automation pipeline, build abd test.
+Each of the stages the defines the execution and the expected artifacts.
 If this configuration is enabled, it starts the pipeline when a new commit is done.
+Details on how to compose this configuation can be found [here][5].

 :information_source: CI, pipelines and shared runners are not enabled by default.
 If there is no shared runner available, you can configure every computer as a runner.
 The GitLab of unibz has a shared Docker runner.
 See [runners][1] for more info about runners.